 Problem

-Weather, Road and Light condition in Collision data set might help to understand relationship with Severity of accident so that the project aims to predict whether, what type of sub-condition in respective condition, how much particular or combined conditions related with Severity of accident.
-Furthermore, it would ever more preventive if some actions could be made on frequently accident occurring location hinging on impact of certain conditions or notifying head-up to police station or hospital near to those location as well.
+Weather, Road and Light condition in Collision data set might help to understand relationship with Severity of accident so that the project aims to predict Severity of car accident by learning what type of sub-condition in respective condition, how much particular or combined conditions related with Severity.
+Furthermore, it would be even more preventive if some actions could be made on frequently accident occurring location hinging on impact of certain conditions or notifying head-up to police station or hospital near to those location as well.

 Data acquisition and cleaning